AaronCheung430/WWDC2017/README.md

 # WWDC2017
 **Introduction**

 Hi, I am Aaron.
-A 14 years old boy (in 2017) from Hong Kong.
+A 14 years old boy (in 2017) from Hong Kong🇭🇰.
 I love coding very much!
 Hope will see you at WWDC next year!

+You may visit https://youtu.be/OFgC1uoggXE to watch my project before you downloading it.
+Thx! :)

 **Status**